BlasBenito/myWebsite/content/home/demo.md

 weight = 15  # Order that this section will appear.

 title = "Welcome!"
-subtitle = "I am Blas M. Benito, a researcher working at [Maestre Lab](https://maestrelab.com/en/) with a broad interest in ecology, biogeography, modelling and simulation, machine learning, and the applications of the R language to answering ecological questions. "
+subtitle = "I am Blas M. Benito, PhD in Computational Ecology and Data Scientist and Team Leader at [Biome Makers Inc.](https://biomemakers.com)."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.